tabasano/wavseq/tutorial_smml.md

 So '(p:guitar,2)' selects an instrument line '5 two' as the 2nd result of searching 'guitar' and will be used instead of no word 'guitar' on it.

 ## hex data
-;; until smml syntax is completed, raw hex parts can be used for complex data and things you don't know how to inprement in data. search MIDI format and set hex data.
+;; until smml syntax is completed, or other reasons, raw hex parts can be used for deep level data and things you don't know how to inprement by smml data. search MIDI format and set valid hex data.

 ```
   &(00 00 00)
 ```

+hex data must be ``` 00 01 02 ...
+FD FE FF ```. one byte is by two hex letters. seperaters are a blank or comma.
-;; currently hex only can be used. oct/decimal may be able to use someday. all in SMF track data, unique formated prefix delta tick time data is needed. so if want, you can use '$delta(240)' for 240 ticks. the tick means a minimum time span in SMF , one beat equals to 480 ticks as default. in this case, delta time is set to half beat. also '$se(F0 41 ..)' can be used for system exclusive message data. currently, nest data of parenthesis is not implemented except very limited cases.
+;; currently hex only can be used. oct/decimal may be able to use someday. all in SMF track data, unique formated prefix delta tick time data is needed. so if want, you can use '$delta(240)' for 240 ticks. the tick means a minimum time span in SMF , one beat equals to 480 ticks as default. in this case, delta time is set to half beat. also '$se(F0 41 ..)' can be used for system exclusive message data. currently, nest data of parenthesis is not implemented except very limited cases. anyway, when you use hex data, be careful not to set invalid data. smml don't check its MIDI data validation.

-## macro define
+## define and apply macro variable
 ;; for repeating phrase, macro can be used. use prefix '$' for refering.

 ```
-    Macr:=cde
+    VeryLongPhraze:=cde
     macro W:=abc

-    ggg $Macr fff $W
+    ggg $VeryLongPhraze fff $W
 ```

-the  4th line will be subsituted by
+the  4th line will be replaced by

 ```
-    ggg cde fff abc.
+    ggg cde fff abc
 ```

-the keyword 'macro' is used just for reading and will simply be ignored.
+the keyword 'macro' is used just for easy readability and will simply be ignored. a macro definition is normally within and whole one line. you can write any valid smml data after '```:=```'.

 ;; macro with args